frankframework/frank-manual/docs/source/testing/ladybug/ignore/global.rst

 Global ignore
 =============

 In sub-subsection :ref:`preparations`, we set the stage to examine the ignore feature of Ladybug.
-The purpose of this feature is introduce in :ref:`ignore`.
-We are going to do a global ignore.
-We will ignore the contents of an XML element for all test scripts.
+The purpose of this feature was introduced in :ref:`ignore`.
+In this sub-subsection we are going to do a global ignore.
+This means we will ignore the contents of an XML element for all test scripts.

 In :ref:`preparations`, we changed the System Under Test.
 It now produces an element :code:`<retrievalTime>` that has the current time as its contents.
 This contents will be different each time the "sutGet" adpater is run.
 We started the Frank!framework, ran adapter "sutGet" and captured a test script.